Gopi1214/terraform-aws-vpc/README.md

 * Created route tables for public, private, database
 * Created routes for public with igw, private and database with NAT gateway
 * Subnets and route tables association
+* VPC peering if user requests
+* Adding the peering route in default VPC, if user don't provide acceptor VPC explicitly.
-* VPC peering and routes
+* Adding the peering routes in public, private and database route tables

 ### OUTPUTS